-January 17, 2013 - The IOC strips cyclist Lance Armstrong of the bronze medal he won at the 2000 Olympic Games in Sydney, Australia.
+January 17, 2013 - The IOC strips cyclist Lance Armstrong of the bronze medal he won at the 2000 Olympic Games in Sydney.

 June 5, 2013 - According to an ESPN report, Biogenesis of America clinic founder Anthony Bosch, who allegedly supplied baseball players with performance-enhancing substances, will cooperate in the MLB investigation.
 MLB is set to suspend some 20 players in the coming weeks, including New York Yankee third baseman Alex Rodriguez and Ryan Braun of the Milwaukee Brewers.

-July 14, 2013 - Tyson Gay, a former world champion sprinter from the United States, announces he was told by the USADA that an "A" sample from an out of competition test taken in May came back positive, and that he has pulled out of the August world championships in Russia.
-Also, Jamaican sprinter and former world-record holder Asafa Powell says he was caught for using the banned stimulant oxilofrine that showed up in a test at June's Jamaican trials.
+July 14, 2013 - Tyson Gay, a world champion sprinter from the United States, announces he was told by the USADA that a sample from an out of competition test taken in May has come back positive.
+Gay says he plans to withdraw from the upcoming world championships.

 July 22, 2013 - Major League Baseball player Ryan Braun has been suspended without pay for the rest of the 2013 season for violating the league's drug policy, Commissioner Bud Selig announces.

 August 5, 2013 - Major League Baseball suspends New York Yankee Alex Rodriguez for 211 regular-season games through the 2014 season.
 Rodriguez says he plans to appeal.
 Twelve other players have accepted 50-game suspensions without pay for their ties to the Biogenesis scandal.